What Does Code P0021 Mean?

 - Camshaft variable valve timing control solenoid failure

 - Camshaft phaser is seized in the advanced position

 - Continuous oil flow to Variable Camshaft Timing chamber

 - The hard start of the engine

 - Rattling/Knocking from engine

 - Failed emissions test

-For error code P0021, one or more of the below repairs may be needed to solve the underlying issue.
+When it comes to making repairs associated with the P0021 code, one or more of the below repairs may be needed to solve the underlying issue.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - Oil Change $20-$60

 - Oil Control Valve/Variable Valve Timing Control Solenoid $300-$400